Three50seven/benoli-homelab/servers/virtual-environments/benolilab/readme/vmdocker.md

 - upload docker-compose.yml to /opt/benolilab-docker
 - run docker compose up -d (detached option), note: without -d option, containers will run in foreground and show logs in terminal until stoped (w/ CTRL+C)
 - NOTE: The -d option in the docker compose up command stands for "detached mode."
 When you use this option, Docker Compose runs the containers in the background and returns control to your terminal.
 This allows you to continue using your terminal for other tasks while the containers run.
+- Add the --build flag after "up" like so in order to rebuild a container with new secrets or ext. files: docker compose up --build -d
 ```
 	cd /opt/benolilab-docker
 	docker ps -a